 Lay out the paraglider in an arc, downwind of the power unit, with all suspension lines taut and pointing toward center of the power unit.
 The risers are to be laid on the ground.
-Set the trimmers completely closed.
+Set the trimmers in 0 positions.